bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **is beneficial.**

 **Q) Looking at brain activity, can I understand who am I?
 In waking and sleeping "I" exist...
-Except in deep sleep "I" do not know "I" exist...
-Do "I" exist independent of brain activity?**
+Except in deep sleep "I" do not know "I" exist...**